AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-analytics-cards.md

 ## Acquired Leads {#acquired-leads}

-The **Acquired Leads **card shows you a trending month-over-month report of the number of new leads.&nbsp;
+The **Acquired Leads **card shows you a trending month-over-month report of the number of new leads.

 >[!NOTE]
 >